 523 Beacon is one of ten contiguous houses (511-529 Beacon) designed by architect Samuel D. Kelley and built in 1887 for Chadwick & Stillings (N. Henry Chadwick and Oscar L. Stillings), a hat block and flange company that became a significant house building firm in the 1880s and 1890s.
 They are shown as the owners and builders on the original permit applications, all dated March 14, 1887.
-The next year, Chadwick & Stillings built one more house, also designed by Samuel Kelley, immediately to the west, at 531 Beacon.
+The next year, Chadwick & Stillings built one more house, also designed by Samuel Kelley, at 531 Beacon.

 The ten houses at 511-529 Beacon are of a similar pattern, all with entrances on the east side and cylindrical bays on the west.
 The houses furthest east and west in the group (511 and 529 Beacon) have brick bays which extend to the third story, with two windows above the bay on the fourth story.
 The next two houses from either end (513 and 527 Beacon) have rusticated stone bays which are cylindrical for the first two stories and angled on the third story, with single arched window above surrounded by decorative stonework with a triangular top.
 The next two houses from either end (515 and 525 Beacon) have brick cylindrical bays to the third story, with three windows above surrounded by decorative stonework with a fan shape at the top.
 The four houses in the center of the grouping (517-519-521-523 Beacon) are variations on the same themes.